tomchapin/capyprism-starter/README.md

 3. Run `make run` to launch the test suite.

-Please note: For this to work correctly, your MWP manager must *NOT* have any sites currently installed.
-You need to start this test from a blank slate.

 To use different web browsers, simply set your 'WEBDRIVER' environment variable.
 You can choose between selenium (firefox), chrome, or poltergeist.